 Manual Installation of Owl¶

-This document is intended for Owl users.
-It introduces the pre-installation preparations, online installation, installation of a specific version, offline installation, and post-installation verification methods for the Owl CLI.
+This document is intended for Owl users, introducing the pre-installation preparations, online installation, version-specific installation, offline installation of Owl CLI, and the verification methods after installation.

-owl is the command name for the Owl CLI.
-After installation, users can use owl locally to synchronize the tool catalog, view tool descriptions, and execute platform capabilities.
+owl is the command name for Owl CLI.
+After installation, users can locally use owl to synchronize the tool catalog, view tool descriptions, and execute platform capabilities.

-If the AI tool currently in use supports executing terminal commands and you wish to automatically complete the installation of Owl CLI, authentication configuration, tool catalog synchronization, and Owl Skill installation, you can use Automatic Installation.
+If the currently used AI tool supports executing terminal commands, and you wish to automatically complete Owl CLI installation, authentication configuration, tool catalog synchronization, and Owl Skill installation, you can use Automatic Installation.

 Pre-installation Preparation¶